-In times when paid traffic is getting too expensive (and hard to measure) and audiences are drowned in a flood of influencer social updates, we’re rethinking some good old marketing tactics in an attempt to find the balance between cost and effectiveness.
+Paid traffic is getting too expensive and hard to measure.
+Audiences are drowned in a flood of influencers.
+We’re rethinking some good old marketing tactics in an attempt to find the balance between cost and effectiveness.

 One such classic eCommerce marketing tactic is the email newsletter.
 It’s free to send and uncontrolled by anyone but you in contents.

-It seems like the perfect platform for actively engaging customers, building a brand and communicating offers without the hawking eye of the competition.
+It seems like the perfect platform for actively engaging customers.
+You can build a brand and communicate offers using only first-party data.

 Is that so?

-We asked digital marketing experts and ecommerce veterans for their opinion on email newsletters – how effective they can be for online stores.
+We asked digital marketing experts and ecommerce veterans for their opinion on email newsletters.
+Are they still effective for online stores?
 Here are what they had to say.

 Lewis Ramsden, Head of Email Marketing at Roller Blinds Direct:

-Instead, we are actually driving traffic to our sites by reminding our 60,000+ email list that we are still here and ready for business.
-This has also had the unplanned benefit of aiding our search engine presence, which in retail is all about being the top of the list.”
+“A newsletter is a great way to sandwich customers with interesting content and hard-sell product information.
+We are actually driving traffic to our sites by reminding our email list that we are still here and ready for business.
+This has also had the unplanned benefit of SEO.”

 Chris Byrne, sensorpro: